-[ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from \\\\\\ to \\\\\

-Commission File Number 000-20202

-CREDIT ACCEPTANCE CORPORATION

-(Exact Name of Registrant as Specified in its Charter)

-Michigan (State or other jurisdiction of incorporation or organization) 38-1999511

-(I.R.S.
-Employer Identification No.)

-25505 W. Twelve Mile Road

-Southfield, Michigan

-(Address of Principal Executive Offices)

-(Zip Code)

-Registrant's telephone number, including area code: (248) 353-2700

-Securities Registered Pursuant to Section 12(b) of the Act: Title of each class Name of eac

-Name of each exchange on which registered

-Common Stock

-NASDAQ

-Securities Registered Pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes [ ] No [ X ]

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes [] No [X]

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No []

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer []

-Accelerated filer [X]

-Non-accelerated filer []

-Smaller reporting company []

-(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes [ ] No [ X ]

-The aggregate market value of 5,759,970 shares of the Registrant's common stock held by non-affiliates on June 30, 2011 was approximately \$486.5 million.
-For purposes of this computation all officers, directors and 10% beneficial owners of the Registrant are assumed to be affiliates.
-Such determination should not be deemed an admission that such officers, directors and beneficial owners are, in fact, affiliates of the Registrant.

-At February 15, 2012, there were 25,622,480 shares of the Registrant's common stock issued and outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Registrant's definitive Proxy Statement pertaining to the 2012 Annual Meeting of Shareholders (the "Proxy Statement") filed pursuant to Regulation 14A are incorporated herein by reference into Part III of this Annual Report on Form 10-K (this "Form 10-K").
+PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 Con mmission File Number 000-20202 CREDIT ACCI EPTANCE CORPORA ne of Registrant as Specified in its Charter) ATION (State or other juris Michigan diction of incorporation or organization) 38-1999511 (I.R.S.
+Employer Identification No.) So W. Twelve Mile Road uthfield, Michigan of Principal Executive Offices) 48034-8339 (Zip Code) Registrant's telephone e number, including area code: (248) 353- -2700 Securities Regist tered Pursuant to Section 12(b) of the Act: : ne of each exchange on which registered Common Stock Ivan NASDAQ Securities Regist tered Pursuant to Section 12(g) of the Act: None : Indicate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
+Yes [] No [X 1 Indicate by check mark if the registrant is not required to file reports pursuant to Se ection 13 or Section 15(d) of the Act.
+Yes [] No [X () e filed by Section 13 or 15(d) of the Securities Excha subject to such filing requirements for the past 90 d ange Act of 1934 during the preceding 12 months (or for such lays.
+Yes [X] No [$\ $] Data File required to be submitted and posted pursuant to cant was required to submit and post such files).
+Yes [X] No Indicate by check mark if disclosure of de registrant's knowledge, in definitive proxy elinquent filers pursuant to Item 405 of Re or information statements incorporated b egulation S-K (Section 229.405 of this chapter) is not by reference in Part III of this Form 10-K or any ame t contained herein, and will not be contained, to the best of endment to this Form 10-K. [] Indicate by check mark whether the regist "accelerated filer" and "smaller reporting ing company.
+See definitions of "large accelerated filer," Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] (Do not check if a smaller reporting compa Smaller reporting company [] ny) Indicate by check mark whether the regist rant is a shell company (as defined in Rul le 12b-2 of the Act).
+Yes [] No [X] The aggregate market value of 5,759,970 officers, directors and 10% beneficial ov owners are, in fact, affiliates of the Regist vners of the Registrant are assumed to b k held by non-affiliates on June 30, 2011 was approximate affiliates.
+Such determination should not be dee ximately \$486.5 million.
+For purposes of this computation a med an admission that such officers, directors and beneficia At February 15, 2012, there were 25,622, 480 shares of the Registrant's common sto ock issued and outstanding.
+Portions of the Registrant's definitive Pro- reference into Part III of this Annual Repo xy Statement pertaining to the 2012 Annu NTS INCORPORATED BY REFERENCE and Meeting of Shareholders (the "Proxy Statement") filed pursuant to Regulation 14A are incorporated herein by